-Under the ACA, plan administrators of group health plans (or health insurance issuers in the case of fully insured plans) must provide participants and beneficiaries an SBC that accurately describes the benefits and coverages of each benefit package under the plan.
+Under the ACA, plan administrators of self-insured group health plans, or health insurance issuers in the case of fully insured plans, must provide participants and beneficiaries an SBC that accurately describes the benefits and coverages of each benefit package under the plan.
 Also, the health insurance issuer (often referred to as the insurer or carrier) must provide an SBC to the group health plan sponsor (generally the employer).
-The SBC requirement is in addition to the summary plan description (SPD) and summary of material modification (SMM) requirements that pertain to ERISA plans.
+The SBC requirement is in addition to the summary plan description (SPD), summary of material modifications (SMM), and summary of material reductions (SMR) requirements that pertain to ERISA plans.
 For further information about ERISA requirements related to group health plans, see the NFP publication ERISA Compliance Considerations for Health and Welfare Benefit Plans.

-The purpose of the SBC requirement is to provide employees and their eligible dependents (also referred to as beneficiaries) with a basis for understanding the health coverage offered under the plan and a means for comparing various health plans and policies.
-To achieve this purpose, the SBC is subject to strict content, appearance, format and language requirements.
+The SBC requirement is designed to provide employees and their eligible dependents (also referred to collectively as beneficiaries) with a basis for understanding the health coverage offered under the plan and a means for comparing various health plans and policies.
+To achieve this goal, the SBC is subject to strict content, appearance, format, and language requirements.
 Importantly, the SBC must include a uniform glossary that clearly defines plan and benefit terminology, as well as coverage examples that illustrate benefits provided under the plan or coverage for common benefit scenarios.

 In addition, plan sponsors and insurers must provide a notice of material modifications to any terms of the plan or coverage that would affect the content of the SBC.
-The ACA directs the departments (the DOL, IRS and HHS) to develop standards and definitions to achieve the goal of the SBC and SMM requirements.
+The ACA directs the departments (the DOL, IRS, and HHS) to develop standards and definitions to achieve the goal of the SBC and SMM requirements.
+Note that the SBC template and related materials that were first introduced in 2012 undergo periodic changes as new healthcare reforms take effect.